Kaiyrly/eb-1a/1-process/README.md

   Not many people know that address in advance.
-  However, I had friends in Texas where I planned to stay for some time, so I put their address, phone, and name in *'Mailing and Permanent Address'*.
+  However, I had friends in Texas where I planned to stay for some time, so I put their address, phone and name in *'Mailing and Permanent Address'*.

 - On the Training page, I answered *'Yes'*